Karen Christman: Early life and education

 Christman studied biomedical engineering at Northwestern University.
 She moved to California in 2000, where she earned her graduate degrees.
 Christman was a doctoral researcher at the University of California, San Francisco (USCF), where she developed in situ approaches for myocardial tissue engineering.
-She has said that she started working in biengineering to find a way to help patients.
+She has said that she started working in bioengineering to find a way to help patients.

 Research and career

 After her PhD, she moved to the University of California, Los Angeles for postdoctoral research, working with Heather Maynard on polymer chemistry to develop new strategies for site-specific patterning of proteins.

-In 2007, Christman joined the Department of Bioengineering at UCSF.
+In 2007, Christman joined the Department of Bioengineering at UC San Diego.
 She develops materials for tissue engineering and regenerative medicine.
-Her research considers naturally-occurring and synthetically derived hydrogels to repair and regenerate tissue.
+Her research considers naturally occurring and synthetically derived hydrogels to repair and regenerate tissue.
 She looks to use these hydrogels for non-invasive therapeutic interventions.
 In particular, Christman has studied myocardial infarction, which is a leading cause of death worldwide and from which many people do not recover full function.

-In 2017, Christman was one of the most highly funded researchers at UCSF, receiving a large grant from the California Institute for Regenerative Medicine to study peripheral artery disease. vShe is the founder of Ventrix, Inc, which looks to create a new class of biotherapeutics that help the extracellular matrix guide the body to generate healthy tissue.
+In 2017, Christman was one of the most highly funded researchers at UC San Diego, receiving a large grant from the California Institute for Regenerative Medicine to study peripheral artery disease.
+She is the founder of Ventrix, Inc, which looks to create a new class of biotherapeutics that help the extracellular matrix guide the body to generate healthy tissue.

 Christman serves as editor-in-chief of NPG Regenerative Medicine.